bloomreach/website-tutorial/README.md

-# BloomReach Experience Manager Tutorial: Build a Website
+# Bloomreach Experience Manager Tutorial: Build a Website

 This tutorial will guide you through the development of GoGreen, brXM's demo website.
 The tutorial follows two development iterations.
 In each iteration,